 Many dignitaries were at the head table including the Chairman of the World Kuoshu Federation, Grandmaster Huang, Chien-Liang and Grandmaster Lee, President of the TWKSF.
 After the presentations of the countries, lion dances and demonstrations, the opening ceremonies were complete with competition to resume the following morning.

-Day two began early in the morning with both lei tai fights as well as resuming of forms, weapons and two person sets.
+Day two began early in the morning with both lei tai fights as well as resuming of forms, weapons, and two-person sets.
 Our team was running back and forth competing in forms as well as lei tai.
 Ms. Dominguez started off the lei tai with the first match of the day.
 Ms. Dominguez had another characteristically strong showing in her finals fight and took first place in her division to become a 5-time world champion.
 Ms. Lay was up next in her first fight on the world stage.
 She executed when the time came and fought her way to her first world championship.
-Last up for East West was Mr. Hodge who, with less than a days notice he would even be fighting, earned his second world champion title after a strong second fight.
-Incredibly, East West came into the tournament with 5 USA team members and ended the event with 6 World Champions!
+Last up for East-West was Mr. Hodge who, with less than a day notice he would even be fighting, earned his second world champion title after a strong second fight.
+Incredibly, East-West came into the tournament with 5 USA team members and ended the event with 6 World Champions!

 Congratulations to the entire USA Team for their incredible performances.
 Thank you to Grandmaster Huang, Grandmaster Lee and the TWKSF for making this all possible.
 And a special thank you to all of our USA Team supporters.
 Without your contributions, this trip and the amazing memories we made would not have been possible.
 We are already looking forward to the 6th TWKSF World Tournament that will be held in 2018 in a location to be determined.

 Here is a brief slideshow (thanks to Ms. Duong) with some photos from the event.